Biological control or biocontrol is the use of one organism to control the numbers of another.

 Get focus story: Biological control of possums

 Introducing a new organism to an environment must only be done after careful consideration to ensure risks to the environment or other species are minimal.
-In New Zealand, all applications to introduce new organisms are carefully considered by the Environmental Risk Management Authority (ERMA) who consult with experts and the general public.
+In New Zealand, all applications to introduce new organisms are carefully considered by the Environmental Protection Authority who consult with experts and the general public.

 Get video conference: Environmental risk management authority